nabeel-oz/qlik-py-tools/docs/Keras.md

 EXTENSION PyTools.sklearn_Bulk_Predict_Sequence(TEMP_SAMPLES_WITH_KEYS{Model_Name, Key, N_Features});
 ```

-If using lag values of the target as inputs, we use earlier predictons as input for further predictions.
+If using lag values of the target as inputs, we use earlier predictons as input for further predictions which can cause errors to add up over time.
 Since in practice, we would be able to provide actual values to the model, the predictions should be performed in batches over limited periods.
 For example, the sample app gets predictions in the load script for one month of data at a time.
 In the `Walk Forward Predictions` sheet the SSE produces 7 days of predictions.

 The approach is slightly different for multi-step predictions as the model is trained to make predictions for a fixed number of periods.
 In this case, we jump forward after each prediction period, and always use actual historical values for each prediction.
+For example, we can make predictions for a week, then jump ahead 7 days and use actual values for the previous week to make predictions for the next week.
 In the sample app the `Bikes-CausalConv-7d-v1` model applies this method in the load script and on the `Multi-Step Predictions` sheet.

 ## Sample Keras architectures

-The quality of results from a neural network is depedent on the model architecture.
+A key factor in getting good results from a neural network is the model architecture.
 While this often requires experimentation, you can get a good start by referring to published models.
-Keras provides several examples in the [documentation](https://keras.io/getting-started/sequential-model-guide/).
+Keras provides several examples in its [documentation](https://keras.io/getting-started/sequential-model-guide/).

 The integration with this SSE has been build with sequence prediction and timeseries forecasting problems in mind.
-For these kinds of problems Convolutional Neural Networks (CNNs) and hybrid CNN and Long Short Term Memory networks (LSTMs) look most promising based on my research.
-Convolution layers especially seem to be key as stacking such layers helps identify higher level features in the time series across the lag observations.
+For such problems Convolutional Neural Networks (CNNs) and hybrid CNN and Long Short Term Memory networks (LSTMs) look most promising based on my research.
+Convolution, especially, seems to be key as stacking such layers helps identify higher level features in the time series across the lag observations.

 ### Convolutional LSTM

 Here is one Convolutional LSTM architecture used in the sample app.
 Note the lag settings and the input shape.

+Each sample is going to consist of 29 lag periods.
+An additional row of data is needed as we are using lag observations of the target, i.e. for the 29th row we need to look at the 30th row's target.
+Finally, since the `current_sample_as_input` parameter is set to `true` by default, we will use another row of data which will be the period for which we make the prediction.
+The input from Qlik will be 31 rows of data.

-Each sample is going to consist of 30 lag periods, which will be reshaped to the input shape of three time steps of 10 steps each with n features.
+These 31 rows will be reshaped by the SSE to the input shape set in the first layer.
+In this case the data will be reshaped to three timesteps of ten steps each with n features.

-We use a TimeDistributed layer wrapper to add a dimension to the 1D Convolutional layers which feed into the LSTM layers.
-The final Dense layer has a single output node which will be the prediction for the next period.
+We use a TimeDistributed layer wrapper to add a time dimension to the 1D Convolutional layers which feeds into the LSTM layers.
+The final Dense layer has a single output node which will be the prediction for the last period in our input.

 ```
 [Estimators]: